demon314159/eyeball/README.md

 * DCS-930L4.JPG

 ## eyeball
-Eyeball is a Qt program, so run `qmake eyeball.pro' to generate the Makefile, then run `make`.
+Eyeball is a Qt program, so run `qmake eyeball.pro` to generate the Makefile, then run `make`.

 Run the eyeball app by typing `./eyeball`
 The app is notified when any of the files are changed and will always render the last completed image.